NuITTake/simple-level-log/README.md

 ```

-### Example-6: Effect of isTtraceStackOn when set to false
+### Example-6: Effect of isTraceStackOn when set to false

 ```
 const logger = require('simple-level-log/logger');

 logger.setAllOff();
 logger.isTraceOn = true;
-logger.isTtraceStackOn = false;
+logger.isTraceStackOn = false;
 logger.trace(`This outout has a no stack attached to it and it has been prefixed with [T]:`);